boxfriend/DDSS-FreeItems/README.md

 # Free Items
 #### A Mod for Dale & Dawson Stationery Supplies
+## This is already deprecated
+In a recent update the devs switched to IL2CPP instead of Mono which they had been using.
+I have no experience with modding IL2CPP games so I don't think this will work and I'm not (yet) sure how to make it work.

+## Info
 I made this mod because I didn't want to grind a whole bunch just for a few silly cosmetic items.
 So now we have access to them for free.

 ## How to install: